Milford SF Writers Conference

 The venue is delightful.
 It's a residential centre in the Snowdonia National Park with magnificent views of Snowdon, the surrounding mountains and Nantlle Lake right on the doorstep.
 This is the back of the house from the lawn, taken in the half-light.
 In 2007 my bedroom window was the bay on the top left of the picture.

-There's time during the day to go walkabout down to the lake, or even to take a car into Caernarvon for supplies of alcohol and unhealthy food.
+There's time during the day to go walkabout down to the lake, or even to take a car into Caernarvon for supplies of alcohol and munchies.
 In the evenings everyone congregates in the library after dinner.
 Topics of conversation tend to be writerly though not always serious and copious beverages of choice are consumed.
-(Trigonos has no bar but we bring in drinks.)
 Good friendships are formed and talk goes on well into the night.
-One evening is reserved for the annual Milford AGM (a legal requirement) when officers are elected - or re-elected in our case as all officers were returned unopposed and unanimously supported in both 2006 and 2007.
-Sue Thomason is Chair (or Emperor of the Known Universe), Liz Williams is secretary, Steve Kilbane (not attending) is treasurer.
-In 2007 I was added as committee member without portfolio.
-Another evening is reserved for discussing markets - usually with specific reference to this year's stories, but also markets in general.
+One evening is reserved for discussing markets - usually with specific reference to this year's stories, but also markets in general.
+We also hold the Milford AGM (a legal requirement) when officers are elected - or re-elected.
+Sue Thomason is chairperson (or Emperor of the Known Universe), Liz Williams is secretary, Steve Kilbane is treasurer.
+I am committee member without portfolio, picking up all those little odd jobs like running the mailing lists.
+In 2010 Kari Sperring and Karen Williams joined us to take on extra responsibilities involved with the Peter Garratt Award (details to be announced) and increasing Milford's web presence and awareness within the SF community.

 -o0o- |